The 8 Best GPS Time Clock Apps (Compared Side-By-Side)

 Buddy Punch’s GPS on punch feature captures your staff’s GPS coordinates whenever they clock in and out of work.
 You can review this data on employees’ timecards to see exactly where they were when they punched.
 Additionally, you can look at all punches on a map within a specified timeframe.

-Real-time GPS tracking and route logging
+Real-time location tracking and route logging

 With real-time location tracking, Buddy Punch records your employees’ locations the whole time they’re on the clock.
 You can see exactly where everyone is located at any time on a map and follow their travels across the entire day with GPS breadcrumbs.

-Customizable location tracking
+Customizable GPS tracking

 All location tracking features in Buddy Punch are flexible.
 You can make them required for everyone, make them optional for everyone, turn them on only for specific employees, or disable them entirely.